welcome to DuchenneXchange- a positively charged Duchenne muscular dystrophy community.

 Safety will be regularly assessed throughout the study via the collection of adverse events (AEs), laboratory tests, electrocardiograms (ECGs), echocardiograms (ECHOs), vital signs, and physical examinations.

-- Incidence of Adverse Events [ Time Frame: Up to 144 Weeks ]
+- Number of Participants With Treatment Emergent Adverse Events [ Time Frame: From first dose of drug up to 100 weeks ]

-- Number of Participants with Clinical Laboratory Abnormalities (Reported as AEs) [ Time Frame: Up to 144 Weeks ]
+- Number of Participants With Potentially Clinically Significant Laboratory Abnormalities [ Time Frame: Baseline up to 100 weeks ]

-- Number of Participants with Abnormalities in Vital Signs and ECG (Reported as AEs) [ Time Frame: Up to 144 Weeks ]
+- Number of Participants With Potentially Clinically Significant Abnormalities in Vital Signs [ Time Frame: Baseline up to 100 weeks ]

 • Male 7 - 21 years of age